How UK Couples Can Plan a Destination Wedding in Spain

 Barcelona

 As someone who lives here, Barcelona holds a special place in my heart.
 With its stunning architecture, deep history, vibrant culture, and proximity to beautiful countryside and coastline, it’s ideal for couples wanting a city celebration with a cultural twist.
 And if you love tapas and great wine, you’ll feel right at home.
+They have some really beautiful wedding dress, boutiques.

 Mallorca